๐Ÿ“– Documentation

 All you need is a basic PHP server with SQLite and the standard GD graphics library.
 In other words, a totally normal, basic PHP server that you can find for cheap anywhere.

-Any server running WordPress, Craft, Laravel, CodeIgniter will run Klay smoothly.
+Almost any server running WordPress, Craft, Laravel, CodeIgniter, etc. will run Klay smoothly.

 PHP